ScratchAddons/website-v2/content/addons/paint-by-default.md

 ## Known issues

 - You cannot set the default action to any custom actions added by a Scratch modification.
 This includes the "HD Upload" option added by the _HD image uploads_ addon.
 - The addon's name "Paint costume by default" does not represent its options to change the default actions for the sprite, backdrop, or sound buttons.
-This issue is not planned to be resolved. [issue #6076](https://github.com/ScratchAddons/ScratchAddons/issues/6076)
+This issue is not planned to be resolved. [#6076](https://github.com/ScratchAddons/ScratchAddons/issues/6076)

 ## Credit